bhisaac/5eFP/5eFP-SRD.md

 ### Truesight

-A creature with truesight can, out to a specific range, see in magical darkness, see invisible creatures and objects, automatically detect visual illusions and succeed on saving throws against them, and perceives the original form of a shapechanger or a creature that is transformed by magic.
+A creature with truesight can, out to a specific range, see in magical darkness, see invisible creatures and objects, automatically detect visual illusions and succeed on ability checks against them, and perceives the original form of a shapechanger or a creature that is transformed by magic.

 Furthermore, the creature can see into the Ethereal Plane.